Pickleball Gear

 The materials used in pickleball sets greatly affect how they'll feel when you're playing.
 This is particularly true of paddles.

-Most modern paddles have a polymer honeycomb core, and their faces (the striking surface) are made from a variety of different materials, like graphite and carbon.
-Carbon fiber pickleball paddles are growing in popularity and are often of higher quality.
+Most modern paddles have a polymer honeycomb or foam core, and their faces are made from a variety of different materials, like fiberglass, graphite, and most commonly carbon fiber.

 Graphite is often considered to have more "pop", while fiberglass is more lightweight and maneuverable.
 Older or cheaper paddles may be made from wood, which tends to be heavier and less effective.